Volumetrics-io/mrjs/README.md

 ### Documentation:

-Check [docs.mrjs.io](https://docs.mrjs.io) for the full documentation, or our [repository](https://github.com/Volumetrics-io/documentation).
+Check [docs.mrjs.io](https://docs.mrjs.io) or our [repository](https://github.com/Volumetrics-io/documentation) for the full documentation.

 For local documentation or to check the local output when writing your own PR to see how it will update, run the below command.
 As a heads-up, the order of creation of docs depends on your operating system, so if when you run this and the order looks different, no worries - in the repository itself our action will handle that for you and default to use the right version for these automatically generated docs.